lindeacl/PropertyEscrow/README.md

 ## Application Routes

-The unified frontend provides the following routes:
+The unified frontend provides these four core routes:

 - `/` - Landing page with platform overview and wallet connection
 - `/dashboard` - User dashboard with escrow management and filtering
-- `/create` - Create new escrow transaction with form validation
+- `/create` - Create new escrow transaction with multi-step form
 - `/escrow/:id` - View specific escrow details with role-based actions
 - `/settings` - User settings, profile management, and notifications

+All pages are fully responsive and accessible with ARIA labels and keyboard navigation support.

 ## User Roles & Access